eighthjouster/jscause/Documentation.md

 There is a trick to work around this limitation, though.
 Since `rt.waitFor()` returns a callback, then create such callback _outside_ of the block that will be called several times.
 When the multiple-call operation ends, make sure to call that originally created callback.
 Here's an example:

 ```
-let t=1; // Let's increase this variable by 1 in an interval, until it reaches 10.
+let t = 1; // Let's increase this variable by 1 in an interval, until it reaches 10.

 const appEnd = rt.waitFor(); // JSCause will not send a response until appEnd() is called.